Submissions to TGA on heat-not-burn tobacco products

 We need your voice.
 We’re urging the Therapeutic Goods Administration (TGA) to reject a proposal from Philip Morris International (PMI) – big tobacco – to…

 Everyone is different when it comes to withdrawal symptoms.
-The best way to cope is knowing what to expect and how to deal with them.
+The best way to cope is knowing what to expect and having strategies in place to deal with it.
 Some symptoms can include:

-Cravings are often triggered by specific situations, so it’s useful to identify your triggers and plan coping strategies.
+Cravings are often triggered by specific situations, so it’s useful to identify your triggers and use your coping strategies.
 For instance, if you always smoke after dinner, you could clean your teeth straight away, wash the dishes or go for a walk.
 Anti-smoking medications will reduce both cravings and withdrawal symptoms.
-Craving and withdrawals are a common part of quitting, but they become less frequent and weaker as time goes by.
-The most important thing to remember is that withdrawal symptoms are temporary – they will disappear once your body stops being dependent on nicotine.
+The most important thing to remember is that withdrawal symptoms are temporary – they will decrease once your body stops being dependent on nicotine.

 Mistakes are part of the quitting process.
 The best thing you can do is learn from the slip up to improve your future quitting attempts.
-While the process will be difficult, it is important to remember that even reducing your smoking to 1-4 cigarettes per day will cause you to have significantly higher risk of heart attack and lung disease compared to people who don’t smoke.
+While the process will be difficult, it is important to remember that just reducing your habit still leaves you at higher risk of heart attack and lung disease compared to quitting.

 1 in 5 people who smoke will lose weight when they are quitting smoking.
 For those that do gain weight, the average weight gain after quitting is 2-3kg.
-The best advice is to eat sensibly, exercise regularly and focus on your main goal – quitting smoking.
+Eat sensibly, exercise regularly and focus on your main goal – quitting smoking.

-A great incentive to quit smoking is to think about how much money you’ll save, not only on the cost of cigarettes but on related costs like medical, dental bills and higher insurance premiums.
+A great incentive to quit smoking is to think about how much money you’ll save, not only on the cost of cigarettes but on related costs like medical and dental bills and higher insurance premiums.
 For example, if you quit smoking a pack of cigarettes a day you are likely to save around $6,500 per year.
-You can find out exactly how much you will save through the icanQuit cost saving calculator.
+You can find out exactly how much you will save through the iCanQuit cost saving calculator.

 Finding your own strategy for quitting is important as different methods suit different people.
-Choose a quitting method you feel comfortable with that suits your lifestyle needs, that way you’ll feel more in control of your quitting attempt.
-Going cold turkey works for some people, but research has shown that the most effective way to quit is to get some ongoing support from a health professional, such as a doctor, nurse or pharmacist, using a combination of counselling and medication.
-At Lung Foundation Australia, we support proven, registered, therapeutic quit-smoking methods and medicines, and most importantly, we recommend having a strategy.
-This strategy would include clinical counselling together with nicotine replacement therapy or other evidence-based forms of pharmacotherapy.
+Seek support from your GP, healthcare practitioner or Quitline.
+You do not have to do this on your own.
+Going cold turkey works for some people, but research has shown that the most effective way to quit is to get ongoing support from a health professional, such as a doctor, nurse, pharmacist or a Qutiline counsellor.
+At Lung Foundation Australia, we support safe, proven, registered, therapeutic quit-smoking methods and medicines, and most importantly, developing a personalised quit plan.
+This strategy may include clinical counselling together with nicotine replacement therapy or other evidence-based forms of pharmacotherapy.
 Know your reasons for quitting, talk to a doctor, know what to expect, and get help along the way.
-You, along with many others, can quit together.
+You can quit for good and experience the many health benefits.

 QuitCoach is free, and has helped thousands to achieve their goal of becoming a nonsmoker.